 Shaun could not remember any particular problems with the conversions – though he suggests that the game may have been cut down due to memory limitations.
 Maybe the ambitious graphics were too problematic for the programming team?
 According to Shaun, the game was ported down directly from the 16-bit versions and reworked.

-The question is – who can shed light onto this odd version that might have been, and could we someday see a demo of it?… We need to try and find James Tripp to find out more and see what he says.
-Suggestions are that this was nothing more than a mock up… or was it?…
+The question is – who can shed light onto this odd version that might have been, and could we someday see a demo of it?… We needed to try and find James Tripp to find out more and see what he says, but didn’t have any luck.